juliocezarcarneiro/GDP-per-capita-project/README.md

 3. The map automatically loads the dashboard with interactive visualizations to understand how different countries have developed over the years.

 ## 📌 Research Questions
 1. How has the wealth of the world’s top 10 richest countries evolved over time?
-2. What’s the relationship between population density, national wealth, and health spending?
+2. How have global living standards evolved over time, and who benefits the most?
-3. How have global living standards evolved over time, and who benefits the most?
+3. What is the relationship between population density, national wealth, and health spending?
 4. Has income inequality decrease over time?